vilmibm/vilmibm/README.md

 my favorite food is mapo tofu

-this readme regenerates once a day with a new randomized sonnet cut up from a bunch of cyberpunk books.
+this readme regenerates once a day with a new randomized sonnet cut up from a bunch of project gutenberg books.
+_please do let me know if it produces anything objectionable_

-## Mon 21 Sep 2020 03:45:01 PM CDT
+## Tue 22 Sep 2020 12:45:03 PM CDT

-    Try and run away from something in L that Lumiere moment, the steam locomotive about to emerge from the screen Like most port-equipped buildings in L
-    Griffith fumbled for his inhaler

-    but found it difficult
-    She accidentally dropped the virtual chalk
-    Down there the spread of lights through the faint glaze of some previous passenger's hair-oil knowing she couldn’t let go of the controls to slap him away

-    We had to see whether you still had what it takes It's death to set foot in the Sterilized Zone
-    The question echoed like madness in Gabe's head You shouldn't take your baby into a bio-hazard zone

-    Copperthwait took his hand and gave it a hard squeeze Percy gave her and Rosa a hard squeeze
+    went on before us leaping and skipping the dimensions of the rooms
+    by way of expressing her gratitude for my intercession and to police and clean the roads and water-channels

+    In speaking of reflection
+    Kitty, for Heaven's sake
+    The facts as they stand are the data thus leading, of course

+    as if something altogether monstrous
+    A calm, subdued triumph
+    The silence was broken by Quincey Morris lest we forget; and deliberately institute

+    It puzzled me to think why he was doing this
+    Poor creatures, they too had lost their paradise